 How do I do it?

 This movement does require a slightly higher amount of skill.
-Start with a light weight and make sure not to rush into the movement and cause further damage.
-The clean is a great progression for when other movements are too easy and has been included as a slightly more challenging way to improve full body co-ordination, strength, and balance.
-If you’re unsure about how to complete this, then discuss with a trainer at your local gym who will be more than happy to take you through the movements.
+Start with a lightweight and make sure not to rush into the movement and cause further damage.
+The clean is a great progression for when other movements are too easy and has been included as a slightly more challenging way to improve full-body coordination, strength, and balance.
+If you’re unsure about how to complete this, then discuss it with a trainer at your local gym who will be more than happy to take you through the movements.
 You can also message me for further information about more challenging exercises to suit your specific needs.

-It can take a few times to get used to which is why it’s important to start with a light weight first.
-In order to help you visualise the movement more, there are dozens of helpful videos on YouTube with step by step instructions.
+It can take a few times to get used to which is why it’s important to start with a lightweight first.
+To help you visualize the movement more, there are dozens of helpful videos on YouTube with step-by-step instructions.

-As well as the above exercises, there are two cardio-based activities which can really help reduce and prevent middle-age related pain.
-Activities such as running may be useful in your younger years, but they can really damage your joints after a while.
-Pounding the pavements again and again can really take its toll after a while.
+As well as the above exercises, two cardio-based activities can help reduce and prevent middle-age-related pain.
+Activities such as running may be useful in your younger years, but they can damage your joints after a while.
+Pounding the pavements, again and again, can take its toll after a while.

 - Works the entire body

 - Low impact on the joints